The 5 Day Powerbuilding Split That Became The #1 Program (Full Guide)

 How to Use RPE or RiR in a Powerbuilding Split

-We’ll get to the nitty gritty below, but using RPE and RiR in lifting means autoregulation, and is an important tool for advanced high-volume training splits like the 5 day powerbuilding split.
+We’ll dive into the details below, but incorporating RPE and RiR in lifting involves autoregulation, a crucial tool for advanced high-volume training routines such as a five-day powerbuilding program.

 Autoregulation is a tool that lifters use to manage fatigue and effort in every training session.
 Autoregulatory tools are most often paired with a weekly training volume system to reduce the chances of a lifter succumbing from mental fatigue hampering their gains.
 The most common tools for autoregulation are reps in reserve (RiR) and rate of perceived exertion (RPE).